LunarWatcher/obsidian-webdav-sync/README.md

 1. Disable CORS; this is, by far, the easiest option, but obviously has security tradeoffs.
 2. Set up CORS to allow `app://obsidian.md` and [a whole bunch of other stuff](https://github.com/remotely-save/remotely-save/blob/34db181af002f8d71ea0a87e7965abc57b294914/docs/remote_services/webdav_general/webav_cors.md?plain=1#L5) that I cannot easily summarise.
 Even that documentation does not include an exhaustive list.

+Other requirements:

+* It must be possible to index the DAV share infinitely, as no manual recursion logic is implemented on the client side.

 #### Copyparty setup

 If you're using copyparty, note that your user needs access to dotfiles (the `.` permission) if you're doing full vault sync.
 Without it, the `.obsidian` folder is omitted.
 It's also strongly suggested that you don't keep the `hist` cache inside the folder, as it can and almost certainly will cause issues with copyparty.